bonevbs/bonevbs.github.io/_pages/software.md

   - /software.html
 ---

 Some projects that are publicly avaiable are listed here.
-More van be found on [my GitHub page](https://github.com/bonevbs).
+More can be found on [my GitHub page](https://github.com/bonevbs).

 ## torch-harmonics